Filter by

 Barolo 2021

-The Barolo 2021 is about to hit the market and wine lovers worldwide are waiting in anticipation.
-As one of the most prestigious Italian wines, produced in the Piedmont region, the quality of a Barolo is largely determined by the climatic conditions of the vintage.
-Based on preliminary reports and the expertise of local winemakers, we can make a first assessment of what the Barolo 2021 has to offer.
+As one of the most prestigious Italian wines produced in the Piedmont region, the quality of a Barolo is largely determined by the climatic conditions of the vintage.
+Based on preliminary reports and the expertise of local winemakers, we can make an initial assessment of what the 2021 Barolo has to offer.

 The Climate in 2021

-The year 2021 in Piedmont was characterized by an unpredictable climate.
-The winter was relatively cold and brought sufficient precipitation, which provided a good basis for the water reserves of the vines.
-Spring started cool, with some late frosts in April that caused local damage.
-This resulted in a slightly reduced yield in some vineyards.
+The 2021 year in Piedmont was characterized by an unpredictable climate.
+The winter was relatively cold and brought sufficient rainfall, which provided a good foundation for the vines' water reserves.
+Spring began coolly, with several late frosts in April causing local damage.
+This resulted in slightly reduced yields in some vineyards.

 The summer was generally warm, but without extreme heat waves.
-It was crucial that there were sufficient cool nights, essential for preserving the freshness and aromatic complexity of the Nebbiolo grape, the heart of Barolo.
-The harvest took place in favourable conditions, with a good balance between ripeness and acidity.
+Sufficient cool nights were crucial, essential for preserving the freshness and aromatic complexity of the Nebbiolo grape, the heart of Barolo.
+Harvest took place under favorable conditions, with a good balance between ripeness and acidity.

 The Expected Flavor Profiles

-Nebbiolo grapes do best in years when they are given time to ripen slowly and evenly.
-Conditions in 2021 seem to have favored this.
-Winemakers report grapes with excellent balance of sugars and acids, and with complex aromatic development.
+Nebbiolo grapes thrive in years where they are given time to ripen slowly and evenly.
+Conditions in 2021 appear to have favored this.
+Winemakers report grapes with an excellent balance of sugars and acids, and complex aromatic development.

 1. Elegant structure:The tannins are likely to be ripe and fine-grained, contributing to a velvety mouthfeel.

-2. Aromatic depth:Typical Nebbiolo aromas of roses, violets, and red berries are likely enhanced by nuances of spices and earthy notes.
+2. Aromatic depth:Typical Nebbiolo aromas of roses, violets, and red berries are likely enhanced by nuances of spice and earthy notes.

-3. Good storage potential:Thanks to the balance between acids and tannins, the 2021 vintage will mature well and develop complexity over the coming decades.
+3. Good storage potential:Thanks to its balance of acidity and tannins, the 2021 vintage will age well and develop complexity over the coming decades.

 Comparison with Previous Years

-The 2021 Barolo is more similar in style to classic vintages such as 2016 and 2010, which are also known for their freshness and elegance.
-However, it differs from warmer years such as 2017 and 2015, where ripeness and concentration were more dominant.
-For lovers of more structured and refined wines, the 2021 could be a particularly attractive vintage.
+The 2021 Barolo is more stylistically similar to classic vintages like 2016 and 2010, which are also known for their freshness and elegance.
+However, it differs from warmer vintages like 2017 and 2015, where ripeness and concentration were more dominant.
+For lovers of more structured and refined wines, the 2021 could be a particularly appealing vintage.

 Advice for Enthusiasts

-• Pre-sale:Consider pre-ordering bottles.
-Limited yields may increase demand.
+• Pre-sale:Consider reserving bottles in advance.
+Limited supplies can increase demand.

-• Save:While the wine may be approachable upon release, many 2021 Barolos will benefit from 10 to 20 years of cellaring.
+• Save:While the wine may be accessible upon release, many 2021 Barolos will benefit from 10 to 20 years of cellaring.

 Amici Grandi Vini - Membership